 4. Ignoring or Deleting Negative Feedback

 Building trust is the foundation of a consumer’s relationship with a small business owner.
-The social media mistake you should avoid at all costs is ignoring or deleting negative feedback.
+The social media mistake you should avoid at all costs is ignoring or deleting negative customer feedback.

 In fact, some platforms like Instagram still allow users to see feedback hidden by the social profile owner.